 § 22-4.
 Expenses.

-Each municipality shall be responsible for all expenses incurred by reason of action taken by its police officers pursuant to this agreement with the assistance of funds supplied by the Pennsylvania Offce of Attorney General.
+Each municipality shall be responsible for all expenses incurred by reason of action taken by its police officers pursuant to this agreement with the assistance of funds supplied by the Pennsylvania Office of Attorney General.

 § 22-5.
 Organizational structure.

-The organizational structure necessary to implement the agreement, to the extent that it is not set forth in the agreements, shall be covered by directives, procedures and guidance from the Pennsylvania Offce of Attorney General and other area police departments from municipalities which are signatories to said agreement.
+The organizational structure necessary to implement the agreement, to the extent that it is not set forth in the agreements, shall be covered by directives, procedures and guidance from the Pennsylvania Office of Attorney General and other area police departments from municipalities which are signatories to said agreement.

 § 22-6.
 Property.

-All property, real or personal, which may be acquired, managed, licensed or disposed of pursuant to this agreement shall be in accordance with both the terms of the agreement as well as the directives, procedures and guidance of the Pennsylvania Offce of Attorney General.
+All property, real or personal, which may be acquired, managed, licensed or disposed of pursuant to this agreement shall be in accordance with both the terms of the agreement as well as the directives, procedures and guidance of the Pennsylvania Office of Attorney General.

 § 22-7.
 Employees.